nan0s7/drowsylemon/README.md

 I'm constantly working on ways to make this more efficient without needing to reduce the usability drastically.

-The Bash and Python versions are not always equal in features and functionality.
-Usually the one with the most recent commit is the one most up-to-date but again that's not guaranteed.
-If you're unsure, check the output string to see if they're similar (my aim is to make them look the same when being used).
+I would recommend to use the Bash version as the Python 3 version is more for experimentation, and is not as well optimised and updated.

 ## Plugins
-~I have seperated the get_tasks command/function so that it can be easily used in someone elses own LemonBar script or config.
-It will echo the structured string so if you want that to go into a variable, just call it by `$(./get_tasks.sh)`.
-Uses the two commands `wmctrl` and `pfw` (from wmutils).~
 Under construction.
-Right now using `source <script>` then just use function from <script> inside `lb.sh`.
+Right now you can add a plugin by using `source <script>` then just use the function from `<script>` inside `lb.sh`.
+If it adds something to the bar to be displayed, add it to the _info_ array in the **init_vals** function and add the function using the `try_update` function in the main loop (if you want it to update each second add it to the `run_sec_cmds` function).

 ## Dependencies
 **Bash version:**